An In-depth Evaluation of Large Language Models in Sentence Simplification with Error-based Human Assessment: Annotation Result Analysis

 \subsection{Likert Scale Rating}

-In this section, we compared model performances across various dimensions and datasets by averaging annotators' ratings summarized in Table~\ref{tab:avg_rating}.
-As a general tendency, GPT-4 again consistently outperforms Control-T5 across all datasets, indicating a preference among annotators for the GPT-4's simplification quality.
+In this section, we compare model performances across various dimensions and datasets by averaging annotators' ratings.
+Results show that, as a general tendency, LLMs again consistently outperform Control-T5 across all datasets, indicating a preference among annotators for the LLMs' simplification quality.
+Among the LLM group, GPT-4 and Qwen2.5-72B show comparable performance, consistently rated higher than Llama-3.2-3B across all datasets.

-For \textbf{fluency}, both models demonstrate high fluency levels, indicated by the average ratings approach three.
-This suggests that both GPT-4 and Control-T5 generated grammatically correct simplifications without significant differences in fluency.
-In terms of \textbf{meaning preservation}, GPT-4 outperforms Control-T5 across all three datasets: achieving scores of $2.90$ versus $2.43$ on Turk, $2.88$ versus $2.41$ on ASSET, and $2.66$ versus $1.16$ on Newsela.
-Conversely, for \textbf{simplicity}, GPT-4's ratings are slightly lower than those of Control-T5, though the disparities are less pronounced than those observed for meaning preservation: $2.79$ versus $2.87$ on Turk, $2.69$ versus $2.91$ on ASSET, and $2.82$ versus $2.97$ on Newsela.
-This contrast suggests that Control-T5 may be slightly better at generating simpler outputs but at the cost of losing a significant portion of the original meaning.
+For \textbf{fluency}, all models demonstrate high fluency levels, indicated by the average ratings approaching three.
+This suggests that these models generate grammatically correct simplifications without significant differences in fluency.
+In terms of \textbf{meaning preservation}, GPT-4 and Qwen2.5-72B outperform Llama-3.2-3B and Control-T5 across all datasets: achieving scores of ($2.90$ (GPT-4), $2.91$ (Qwen)) versus ($2.47$ (Llama), $2.43$ (T5)) on Turk, ($2.88$, $2.92$) versus ($2.70$, $2.41$) on ASSET, ($2.66$, $2.62$) versus ($1.78$, $1.16$) on Newsela, and ($2.89$, $2.90$) versus ($2.43$) on SimPA.
+Conversely, for \textbf{simplicity}, GPT-4 and Qwen2.5-72B's ratings are comparable or slightly lower than those of Llama-3.2-3B and Control-T5, though the disparities are less pronounced than those observed for meaning preservation: ($2.79$ (GPT-4), $2.94$ (Qwen)) versus ($2.90$ (Llama), $2.87$ (T5)) on Turk, ($2.69$, $2.86$) versus ($2.76$, $2.91$) on ASSET, ($2.82$, $2.93$) versus ($2.68$, $2.97$) on Newsela, and ($2.92$, $2.94$) versus ($2.94$) on SimPA.
+To facilitate a clearer comparison, we provide Figure~\ref{fig:likert_radar}, which visually contrasts the models’ performance in meaning preservation and simplicity.
+The contrast suggests that Llama-3.2-3B and Control-T5 may be comparably good or slightly better at generating simpler outputs but at the cost of losing a significant portion of the original meaning.

+On the Newsela dataset, we observe that Control-T5 often simply deletes long segments of the source sentence, leaving only trivial changes to the remaining parts.
+Below is an example:

+\begin{description} \item[Source:] Sun said his fascination with the past started with his grandfather, who taught him the old accents and ways of Beijing, including Beijing opera. \item[Control-T5:] Sun said his fascination with the past started with his grandfather. \item[GPT-4:] Sun's grandfather taught him about the culture of old Beijing, which sparked his interest in the past. \item[Qwen:] Sun's interest in the past began with his grandfather, who taught him about old Beijing, including its opera. \item[Llama:] Sun's interest in the past started with his grandfather, who taught him about Beijing's old ways. \end{description}